ng-/ng/readme.md

 	//Load your application here
 }
 ```
+*Identical API*

-- ng's api mirrors angular's api as closely as possible.
+ng's api mirrors angular's api as closely as possible.
 In fact, the global api is exactly the same: ng.toJson, ng.fromJson, ng.isDefined, etc are all available.
 The module api is very similar as well
 ```javascript
 	ng.module('example', ['ngRoute'])